 Sprint v.
-Time Warner Cable (D. Kan.) – Represent Sprint in patent infringement action on twelve patents, securing jury verdict of willful infringement and full damages request of $139.5 million.
+Time Warner Cable (D. Kan.) – Trial counsel for Sprint in patent infringement action on 12 patents, securing jury verdict of willful infringement and damages award of $139.5 million.
 Affirmed by the Federal Circuit.

 Cerner Corporation v.
 Visicu, Inc. (W.D.
-Mo.) – Represent Cerner in patent and trade secret case involving medical devices, obtaining jury verdict of invalidity and non-infringement for all asserted patents and no theft of trade secrets.
+Mo.) – Trial counsel for Cerner in patent and trade secret case involving medical devices, obtaining jury verdict of invalidity and non-infringement for all asserted patents and no theft of trade secrets.
 Affirmed by the Federal Circuit.

 Sprint v.
-Comcast (D. Kan.) – Represent Sprint in VoIP patent litigation, obtaining summary judgment of infringement and a privilege waiver, resulting in a settlement of at least $350 million on the eve of trial.
+Comcast (D. Kan.) – Represent Sprint in VoIP patent litigation, obtaining summary judgment of infringement and a privilege waiver, leading to a settlement of at least $350 million on the eve of trial.

 Twilio v.
 TeleSign (N.D.
-Cal.) – Represent TeleSign in patent infringement action involving internet security products, obtaining invalidity of four patents on 35 U.S.C. § 101 grounds.
+Cal.) – Represent TeleSign in patent infringement action involving network security protocols, obtaining invalidity of four patents on 35 U.S.C. § 101 grounds.

 Cisco v.
-Sprint (D. Del.) – Represent Sprint in two separate cases, disposing of all claims before trial.
+Sprint (D. Del.) – Represent Sprint in patent actions involving telephony, disposing of all claims before trial.

 Sprint v.
-Comcast (D. Del.) – Represent Sprint in patent litigation involving fiber optic technology, obtaining full jury verdict in favor of Sprint.
+Comcast (D. Del.) – Represent Sprint in patent litigation involving fiber optic rings, obtaining jury verdict of infringement.

 Cox v.
 Sprint (D. Del.) – Represent Sprint in declaratory judgment action involving telephony and on-demand video patents, obtaining favorable settlement on eve of trial.

 Sprint v.
-Cable One (D. Kan.) – Represent Sprint in patent infringement action against Cable One.
+Cable One (D. Kan.) – Represent Sprint in patent infringement action against Cable One, obtaining settlement before trial.

 Soteria v.
 DataLocker (C.D.
-Cal) – Represent DataLocker in patent infringement case involving secured storage devices.
+Cal.) – Lead counsel for DataLocker in patent infringement case involving hard drive technology.